sambath-kumar/cGAN-Diagnose-DiabeticRetinopathy/README.md

 ****DR_classification. ipynb** **   -  DR Classification with Fundus and DR labels from [3]  & BVAC GAN synthesized OCTA pairs for the fundus images as supplementary input.

-**app.py**                      -  Flask based Application with user-friendly infterface for Doctors to upload fundus and seek OCTA equivalent.
+**app.py**                      -  Flask-based Application with user-friendly infterface for Doctors to upload fundus and seek OCTA equivalent.

 The Dataset is available in [1] and a similar research work to generate synthetic OCTA images using dataset [1] is available in [2].
 DR_classification. ipynb    -  Python code to diagnose Diabetic Retinopathy with Fundus images from dataset [3] and BVAC GAN synthesized OCTA images (Output of Fundus_OCTA_cGAN_v1. ipynb)